 Neither AlphaBlock Capital nor any of its affiliates, directors, officers or employees, nor any third party vendor, will be liable or have any responsibility for any loss or damage that you incur in the event of any failure or interruptions of this site, or resulting from the act or omission of any other party involved in making this site or the data contained in it available, or from any other cause relating to your access to, inability to access, or use of the site or these materials.

 Decisions based on information contained on this site are the sole responsibility of the user, and in exchange for using this site, you agree to hold AlphaBlock Capital and its affiliates harmless against any claims for damages arising from any decision you make based on such information.

-AlphaBlock Capital reserves the right to withdraw or prohibit access to the site, and to revise the software, materials, information and the services and products described in this site, at any time without notifying users.
-Nothing else contained on this site should be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation for any security.
+Nothing else contained on this site should be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation for any security or token offering regardless of its legal classification in any jurisdiction globally.
 Nor is it intended as investment, tax, financial or legal advice.
 Investors should seek such professional advice for their particular situation.

 It is possible you will lose all of the money you invest in distributed ledger tokens.
 These investments are not deposits or obligations of or guaranteed or endorsed by, any bank, and are not federally insured or guaranteed by the U.S. government, the FDIC, the Federal Reserve Board or any other agency.